koykov/queue/readme.md

 throws leaked items to the trash - you will lose some items, but will keep queue and application alive.
 However, there are [dlqdump](https://github.com/koykov/dlqdump) solution, that may dump leaked items to some storage (eg: disk).
 See package description for details.

+Final note of leaky queue: there is config flag `FailToDLQ`.
+If worker reports that item processing fails, the item will forward to `DLQ`, even if queue isn't leaked at the moment.
+It may be helpful for to make fallback method of item processing.